Language: EN

 • Magnetic sector with magnetic field up or down

-With just one of those things, you can already set up a binary numbering system.
-In fact, we have used several of these systems to make mechanical calculators in the past.
-Currently, our computers run on transistors, magnetic sectors, and stuff like that 😉.
+As long as you can have one of those things, you can set up a storage system for any number in binary.
+In fact, we have used several of those systems to make mechanical calculators in the past *(currently our computers operate with transistors, magnetic sectors, and things like that 😉):

-It is often said that “binary is the language of machines”.
-The phrase is understood, but I don’t particularly like it.
-It’s giving it an undeserved romanticism, it’s a bit too saccharine for me.
-Besides, it’s not entirely true…
+It is often said that “binary is the language of machines.”
+The phrase is understood, but I don’t especially like it.
+It gives an undeserved romanticism, it feels a bit cloying to me (besides, it’s not entirely true…).

-What is true is that it is very simple to build binary machines.
-Or at least, it is much simpler than building other types of machines.
+What is true is that it is very easy to build binary machines.
+Or at least, it is much easier than building other types of machines.
 That’s why the binary system is so widely used.

-The last reason why the binary system is widely used is because it fits very well with the concept of digital signals.
-In fact, it’s not that it fits, it’s directly the same.
+There is another secondary reason related to the previous one, for which the binary system is used a lot.
+It is because it fits very well with the concept of digital signals (in fact, it’s not that it fits, it’s that it is the same directly).

-I won’t go into the digital vs analog concept.
+I am not going to delve into the digital vs analog concept.
 But digital systems have advantages over analog ones in terms of noise immunity and state degradation.
-Boring, right?
-Well, that’s what is… should’ve done gardening, and we’d be talking about daisies 🌻.
+What a bore!
+Well, it is what it is… if we had done gardening, we would be talking about daisies 🌻

-However, if you consider that from 0 to 5V there are 10 values, if you lose 0.5V, you have already corrupted / degraded / lost the original value forever.
-That’s why you are less immune to signal degradation and noise.
+However, if you considered that from 0 to 5V there are 10 values, just losing 0.5V has already corrupted / degraded / permanently lost the original value.
+That’s why you are less immune to degradation and signal noise.